rebootunity/fifthbymidwest.github.io/README.md

 1. People online are real people
 2. Nobody is getting offline any time soon

 We literally have the internet in our kitchen appliances now.
-As a child of the early 80s can tell you, if "Get off the computer" didn't work when all we had was dial-up, it isn't gonna work ever.
+As a child of the early 80s can tell you, if "Get off the computer" didn't work when all we had was dial-up, it isn't gonna work ever, *especially* when it's everywhere around us.

 So!
 Here we are on the internet.
 You know who else never got off the internet?
 The trolls.
 The 4channers.
 The Westboro Baptist Church which [registered "godhatesfags.com"](https://whois.icann.org/en/lookup?name=godhatesfags.com) way back in 1997.
 And that brings me to the second piece of bad advice we perhaps shouldn't have taken: